erincullen5/project_two/README.md

 - Home / Index will provide scrolling text boxes that introduces the user to the site and &quot;our story&quot;
 - Interactive map of the US, in where users can review data by zooming in or out
 - On zoom in or out, chart(s) will adjust or filter to selected view
+- Clicking on pie chart will filter map to show only points for that business

 ![Scrollama.js](img/Picture1.png?raw=true)
 ![Pie Chart](img/Picture2.png?raw=true)